Simulation-Software-Engineering/Lecture-Material/05_testing_and_ci/python_testing_exercise.md

 - The tests themselves will not change, the same functions will be tested in the same way, just with the `unittest` framework.
 - The main change is in the assertion statements.
 Change the assertion statements to the format as required by `unittest`.
 Refer to the lecture demo for an example on how to do this.
 - Using the same logic as in the previous step, intentionally break the tests to make sure that the tests are constructed correctly.
 - **Important step**: A failing test in unittest will produce an output log in the terminal.
-Copy this output log in a code block in the `README.md` file under the section *Unittest log*.
+Copy this output log in a code block in the README file under the section *unittest log*.
 This log output will be part of the submission and hence is important.
 - Purposely break all the unit tests and copy the failing tests logs into the aforementioned section in the README file.
 - Before moving on from the unit tests, make sure that you have reverted all the intentionally introduced bugs in the original code.